 Select the Edit > Options... menu (Mac users select InqScribe > Preferences...) to modify application-wide preferences for InqScribe.
 The Preferences dialog is split into two panes.

 InqScribe can create automatic backup (autosave) files to preserve your work if you suffer a system crash.
 You can define the interval between saves here.
 Backup files are automatically recovered the first time you run InqScribe after a crash.

 If you're not happy with InqScribe's sizing of new windows, you can override it here.

 You can also indicate whether you want timecodes in your transcript marked with a specific color.
 Click the color chip to change the color used.

-You can also specify the default aspect ratio for loaded media sources.
+You can specify the default aspect ratio for loaded media sources.
 Normally, "Use Media Ratio" is fine, but if you're working with a lot of anamorphic footage you may want to set this to another value, like 16:9.